Last updated: 19 December 2018 (version 4.2)

 We reserve the right to use and disclose all information that does not constitute “personal data” (i.e. that you cannot be identified from).

-If you have any questions or concerns about the sharing of your information as described above, please contact us as described at the end of this policy.
+If you have any questions or concerns about the sharing of your information as described above, please contact us as described at the end of this notice.

 In order to provide you with the credit functionality on your Trezeo App, we will perform credit checks on you with one or more credit reference agencies (“CRAs”).
 We may also make periodic searches at CRAs to manage your account with us.